-Finally, our paper has implications for commercial ESG ratings and sustainable asset flows.
+Our paper also has important implications for the literature on sustainable asset flows and commercial ESG ratings.
 Recent studies highlight inherent noise and disagreements in ESG ratings (e.g., Berg, Kölbel, and Rigobon, 2022; Larcker, Pomorski, Tayan, and Watts, 2022; Berg, Koelbel, Pavlova, and Rigobon, 2021b), part of which is related to disclosure choices (Christensen, Serafeim, and Sikochi, 2022).
-Uncertainty regarding "true" firm ESG profiles can significantly affect asset flows and pricing (e.g., Avramov, Cheng, Lioui, and Tarelli, 2022; Serafeim and Yoon, 2022).
-Our evidence suggests that some firms appear to bias their ESG disclosures, thereby altering market perceptions of their ESG profile.
-This finding highlights concerns that socially responsible capital may not be invested in the appropriate companies (e.g., Bhagat, 2022; Wilkes, 2022).
-Although much of the SEC's focus to date has been on false marketing by investment funds (e.g., SEC, 2022b; Williamson, 2022), our evidence highlights that portfolio firms' management of investor expectations using selective disclosure may be partially responsible for this problem.
+Uncertainty regarding "true" firm ESG profiles has also been shown to significantly affect asset flows and pricing (e.g., Avramov, Cheng, Lioui, and Tarelli, 2022; Serafeim and Yoon, 2022).
+Our results highlight that firms not only add noise but also alter the market perceptions of their ESG profile through their use of selective disclosures.

+Collectively, our results provide empirical evidence to the accusations of industry groups, litigants, and regulators that some firms appear to misrepresent their commitments to DEI and ESG more broadly.
+Our findings also support concerns that socially responsible capital may not be invested in appropriate companies (e.g., Bhagat, 2022; Wilkes, 2022).

+Whereas much of the SEC's focus to date has been on false marketing by investment funds (e.g., SEC, 2022b; Williamson, 2022), our study emphasizes the need for increased enforcement on ESG claims by portfolio companies.
+It also highlights the need for standardized, mandatory disclosure requirements around important ESG-related issues such as firms' DEI efforts.
+Although the U.S. has begun the process of adopting mandatory ESG disclosures, such as the ongoing climate disclosure rule, the current proposals are comparatively limited and narrow in scope relative to many countries.